 - Job training and hiring partnerships, such as the one between ASU and Starbucks that pays full tuition for Starbucks employees attending ASU online; or between several commercial airlines and aeronautical universities that offer direct pathways to post-grad employment.

 - Establishing educational savings or financial wellness accounts that could be used to apply to student loans each year.

 Studies show that these employer-funded education initiatives are not only appreciated by employees, but 1 in 3 millennials say a college savings benefit is a top priority in seeking employers.
 Such programs can also be designed to bridge employment and skill gaps.

 By addressing these key components of borrowing, everyone can win.
-Watch for the next installment of this series, where I discuss the ways significant obstacles to completion can be eliminated for students before college even begins.
+In the final installment of this series, I discuss ways significant obstacles to completion can be eliminated for students before college even begins.